trsalondra/dots_and_boxes/README.md

 ## Acknowledgements
 I would like to thank my instructors Tishana Trainer and Kasper Kain for their guidance.
-I would also like to thanks my friend Oriana Cruz for her suggestions and motivation.
+I would also like to thank my friend Oriana Cruz for her suggestions and motivation.